Karen Tottman Registered MBACP Integrative Counselling & Psychotherapist

 Reality is Life can be difficult at time and Counselling can help?
 Yes talking through ones problems starts a journey together to find your solutions to gain a better understanding of yourself and find a way forward.

-I can offer you a warm-safe environment where you can share your feelings.
+I am an integrative counsellor, and use different elements from the different schools of psychotherapy.
+I believe it is most important that I offer you a warm-safe environment where you can share your feelings.
 Whether this is due to feeling lost and alone or just want a helping hand to find your way.
 Life can be a struggle and maybe you need help with: bereavement, relationship difficulties, divorce, depression, stress, work related stress, eating disorders , domestic abuse, anger. any issue please call 07428911002 for any further information, or book a consultation.
+Just take the first step and give me a call, as let talk about what is working well in your life?
+What's not working so well?
+What can you do differently to make small changes within your life.

 Counselling can benefit self-awareness and can give an individual the ability to think and feel with their emotions.
 Working together we can help gain a better understanding of your thoughts and feelings processes, and find your own solutions to problems within your life.
 Counselling can certainly help find your own solutions to your problems.
 We could certainly explore why things are happening in your life, but I don't give advice we explore your options and it will then give you a clearly understanding of your self, therefore you can have the opportunity then to change what you need to and have a clearer mind.